The Lavelier Microphone for On Location Interviews

 You can put it in your bag and carry around anywhere where you want to go.
 And it's very flexible so it helps you to free up your hands because you just clip it onto your lapel blouse and then just put the transmitter which connects up to your recording device in your pocket.
 So it's perfect for doing things like that for podcasts.

 You may not need to show your face.
 So there's an advantage of using clip on your lavelier mic.
 It's not obvious. , but it depends on the quality of the lavelair microphone.
 So let's have a look at some of the pluses and minuses.
-So the, the lavalier microphone doesn't record the full range of frequencies of your voice.
+So, the lavalier microphone doesn't record the full range of frequencies of your voice.

 So you lose a little bit out of the bass frequencies or the lower frequencies and that's consistent across all the different types of lavelier microphones, whether they're inexpensive or expensive.
-So one that would be a good lavelier there is a r0dor lavelier mike and it's gotta uses a standard audio audio input jack.
+So one that would be a good lavelier there is a r0dor lavelier mike and it's gotta uses a standard audio input jack.

 So you could fit it into your smartphone, the input jack, if they still have it on your smartphone or most audio input jacks on any computer.
 Or you could try setting it up with your ipad etcetera.
 And it's, it's some of them are specifically designed for mobile phones and tablets and things like your macbook air or macbook pro.

 Of course you have to have an audio jack.
 So it's the same jack that used to record and also to plug in your headphones.
-So you may find that the other types are not meant for low powered devices like smartphones or tablets.
+So you may find that the other types are not meant for low-powered devices like smartphones or tablets.
 So if you try it and there's no sound, you plug it in, it's probably not gonna work at all.

 So you'll have to get a different one.
 So you have to decide how you want to use it.
 So you could use, you could basically have the same components for all lavelier microphones, you have a clip and this is for you to clip onto your clothes, you have the audio input jack and you have the microphone and some lavelier microphones don't come with a little sponges, which is actually a pop filter that you put over it and it's what a pop filter does.
 That removes the most explosive sounds when you pronounce the word peace.